tongxin/paper-notes/ByzantineAgreement.md

 commanders provides a solution to the interactive consistency problem.
 A solution to the IC problem can be easily adapted for consensus.

+### Difference between Byzantine agreement and stopping agreement

+The agreement properties are defined differently in these two problems.
+A byzantine agreement algorithm doesn't necessarily solve stopping agreement.
+For stopping, all processes that decide must agree.
+By byzantine, only non-faulty processes must agree.

 ## Important results

 ```